galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 {: .hands_on}

-## Postgres
+## PostgreSQL

 Galaxy is capable of talking to multiple databases through SQLAlchemy drivers.
-SQLite is the development database, but Postgres is recommended in production.
-MySQL is a possibility, but does not receive the same testing or bugfixes from the main development team as Postgres, so we will only show installation with Postgres.
+SQLite is the development database, but PostgreSQL is recommended in production.
+MySQL is a possibility, but does not receive the same testing or bugfixes from the main development team as PostgreSQL, so we will only show installation with PostgreSQL.

 PostgreSQL maintains its own user database apart from the system user database.
 By default, PostgreSQL uses the "peer" authentication method which allows access for system users with matching PostgreSQL usernames (other authentication mechanisms are available, see the [PostgreSQL Client Authentication documentation](https://www.postgresql.org/docs/current/static/client-authentication.html).

 For this tutorial, we will use the default "peer" authentication, so we need to create a PostgreSQL user matching the system user under which Galaxy is running, i.e. `galaxy`.
 This is normally done with the PostgreSQL `createuser` command, and it must be run as the `postgres` user.
 In our case, we will use the `natefoo.postgresql_objects` role to handle this step.

-> ### {% icon hands_on %} Hands-on: Installing Postgres
+> ### {% icon hands_on %} Hands-on: Installing PostgreSQL
 >
-> 1. Create and edit `group_vars/galaxyservers.yml` and add some variables to configure Postgres:
+> 1. Create and edit `group_vars/galaxyservers.yml` and add some variables to configure PostgreSQL:
 >
 >    ```yaml
 >    postgresql_objects_users: